NicholasMatsudaUML/Doot-Machine/README.md

 your own screenshot.
 -->

-## <your-project-name>
+## Doot Machine

-a brief description of your project goes here
+A makeshift music player with a few songs, using a micro:bit